ldapjs/node-ldapjs/docs/guide.md

 ||/home/jsmith||the user's home directory.||
 ||/bin/sh||the user's shell.||

-Let's some handlers to parse that and transform it into an LDAP search record (note, you'll need to add `var fs = require('fs');` at the top of the source file).
+Let's write some handlers to parse that and transform it into an LDAP search record (note, you'll need to add `var fs = require('fs');` at the top of the source file).